ccbt87/docs/Dev_Env_setup/README.md

   * The host has a changing IP address (or none if it has no network access).
 From Docker 18.03 onwards the recommendation is to connect to the special DNS name `host.docker.internal`, which resolves to the internal IP address used by the host.
 This is for development purpose and will not work in a production environment outside of Docker for Mac or Windows.
   * The gateway is also reachable as `gateway.docker.internal`.

+NOTE: With the `--rm` option Docker will remove the container when it exits.
+Make sure to save the data in the container if there is any.
+Adding this option is a workaround for two issues in the Mac or Windows environment:
+* Port mapping won't persist if a container restarts
+* HBase Master JVM Process `HMaster` stops if a container stops for a while and starts again

 ## Create jar and Deploy to the Test Environment

 Go to Maven Projects > {Project Name} > Lifecycle.
 Double click on package.
 This will create a compiled jar under target in the project directory.